Inference: Bayesian statistics and probability logic

 Philosophers and scientists who follow the Bayesian framework for inference use the mathematical rules of probability to find this best explanation.
 The Bayesian view has a number of desirable features—one of them is that it embeds deductive (certain) logic as a subset (this prompts some writers to call Bayesian probability "probability logic", following E. T. Jaynes).

 Bayesians identify probabilities with degrees of beliefs, with certainly true propositions having probability 1, and certainly false propositions having probability 0.
 To say that "it's going to rain tomorrow" has a 0.9 probability is to say that you consider the possibility of rain tomorrow as extremely likely.

 Through the rules of probability, the probability of a conclusion and of alternatives can be calculated.
 The best explanation is most often identified with the most probable (see Bayesian decision theory).
 A central rule of Bayesian inference is Bayes' theorem.

 Non-monotonic logic

-A relation of inference is monotonic if the addition of premises does not undermine previously reached conclusions; otherwise the relation is non-monotonic.

-Deductive inference is monotonic: if a conclusion is reached on the basis of a certain set of premises, then that conclusion still holds if more premises are added.

-By contrast, everyday reasoning is mostly non-monotonic because it involves risk: we jump to conclusions from deductively insufficient premises.

-We know when it is worth or even necessary (e.g. in medical diagnosis) to take the risk.
-Yet we are also aware that such inference is defeasible—that new information may undermine old conclusions.
-Various kinds of defeasible but remarkably successful inference have traditionally captured the attention of philosophers (theories of induction, Peirce's theory of abduction, inference to the best explanation, etc.).
-More recently logicians have begun to approach the phenomenon from a formal point of view.
-The result is a large body of theories at the interface of philosophy, logic and artificial intelligence.
+For example, logicians have worked to develop a formal logic of reasons, using variants of non-monotonic logic.